Dimillian/HyperYapper/README.md

    - Account verification and connection status
    - Automatic token management

-### X (Twitter) - Coming Soon
+### X (Twitter) - Discontinued

-API access restrictions have made integration challenging.
-We're exploring alternative approaches.
+Due to API access restrictions and limitations, X/Twitter support has been removed from HyperYapper.

 ### BlueSky